NOTE: Please use links above (e.g., “Schedule”) to find copies of slides, etc.

 • Cellular Systems, Satellite Systems, Broadcast Systems, Wireless LANs

-• Physical characteristics of wireless transmission (including signals, antennas, multiplexing, modulation, interference)
+• Physical characteristics of wireless transmission (including signals, antennas, multiplexing, modulation, interference, spread spectrum, frequency planning)

 • Medium Access Control